(AP) – Tennessee voters will have a chance this November to decide whether they want to give the state Legislature more power to regulate abortions.

 In 2000, the Tennessee Supreme Court struck down laws requiring a two-day waiting period and mandatory physician-only counseling and preventing second-trimester abortions from taking place anywhere but in a hospital.

 In its ruling, the court wrote that because the provisions were not narrowly tailored to promote maternal health, they violated a woman’s fundamental right to privacy as guaranteed in the Tennessee Constitution.
+Having an abortion is a tough decision, there are many reasons why it may take place and is the decision of the person who is carrying.
+If you would like to know more about this subject, Portland free abortion information is available for those who are in need.

 Abortion opponents immediately began planning to change the Constitution.
 The result is an amendment that reads, in part, “Nothing in this Constitution secures or protects a right to abortion or requires the funding of anabortion,” that will be before voters on Nov.
 4.